 VidNotes will:

-- Extract the audio from the Loom recording
+- Pull the audio out of the recording

 - Add timestamps to every sentence

-- Generate an AI summary and action item list
+- Generate the AI summary and action items

 Step 5: Use Your Transcript

-- AI chat — ask any question about the recording's content
+- AI chat for questions about the recording

 Step 6: Export or Share

 Export as PDF or TXT for Notion, Confluence, email, or Slack.
-Share the VidNotes transcript link with teammates.
+Or share the VidNotes transcript link with teammates.

 Common Loom Transcription Use Cases